dcolish/braces/README.rst

     python test_pystache.py

-To test Pystache with multiple versions of Python (with a single command!), you can use tox_: ::
+To test Braces with multiple versions of Python (with a single command!), you can use tox_: ::

     pip install tox